MTCMarkFranco/scraper_tool/README.md

-# Meridian — Screen Scrape Hub
+# Foundry Hosted Agent — Screen Scrape Hub

 A Flask web API that scrapes article links from a given URL, visits each page, strips HTML, and returns plain-text content as JSON.
 Uses **curl_cffi** to impersonate Chrome's TLS fingerprint, bypassing Cloudflare and similar anti-bot protections.